making a Will

 1. What is a Will?

 A Will is a legal document that allows you to set out your wishes for the distribution of your property and money, and care of any children under the age of 18.
-You can also use a Will to set up a trust, which will help manage your assets for the future.
+You can also use a Will to set up a trust and appoint trustees, which will help manage your assets for the future.

 2. Why should I make a Will?

 Making a Will gives certainty over who will inherit your estate or look after your children should anything happen to you.
-If you don’t have a Will, you won’t have an executor to administer your estate either.
-All of this can cause family arguments which could be avoided by having a Will.
+If you do not have a Will, you will not have an executor to administer your estate either.
+All of this can cause family arguments which could be avoided, or at least mitigated, by having a Will.
 You can also make plans to leave your estate in the most tax-efficient way by having a Will.

-3. Who will see my wishes are carried out?
+3. Who will ensure my wishes are carried out?

 In your Will, you will appoint executors, who are the people responsible for administering your estate.
 This should be someone you trust as they will need to act on your wishes, keep accurate accounts, pay any due debts and taxes and ultimately distribute the balance of your estate.